beric7/material_segmentation/README.md

 8. If you have set this up correctly then you are now ready to begin.

 ## Building a Custom Dataset
-The images in the dataset were annotated using [labelme](https://github.com/wkentaro/labelme).
-We suggest that you use this tool.
+(The images in the dataset were annotated using [labelme](https://github.com/wkentaro/labelme).
+We suggest that you use this tool)

-Before beginning to annotate, we suggest that you use jpeg for the RGB image files.
+1. Before beginning to annotate, we suggest that you use jpeg for the RGB image files.
 We advised against beginning with images which are already resized.

-After annotating you will have matching JSON and jpeg files, indicating the annotation and image pair respectfully.
+2. After annotating you will have matching JSON and jpeg files, indicating the annotation and image pair respectfully.

-You will take these files and generate masks and one-hot-encoded vector files using run_labelme2voc_.py file in Pre-processing.
+3. You will take these files and generate masks and one-hot-encoded vector files using ***run_labelme2voc_.py*** file in Pre-processing.
 Then you can re-scale these images and masks using the respective files in Pre-processing.
 You can also use the random sort function we have created to randomly split the data.

-The labels_corrosion_segmentation.txt file contains the class labels needed for the run_labelme2voc_.py function.
+The ***labels_corrosion_segmentation.txt*** file contains the class labels needed for the ***run_labelme2voc_.py*** function.
 If your classes are different then they need to be reflected in this particular file.

 ## Citation
 ```